How to Write an Introduction for an Assignment

 - Make sure thesis responds to “so what” question.
 Since thesis is the most relevant section of introduction, students should make it flawless.
 Is it a proper claim, not just an opinion?
 Is it clear why exploring this claim is important?

-- Re-read first section of an essay after completing other paragraphs.
+- Re-read first section of assignment after completing other paragraphs.
 Often, a student might forget their initial idea and focus on something else in subsequent paragraphs.
 Read your introduction again at the end of all work.
 Does it still make sense?
-Does it reflect the essence of your essay?
+Does it reflect the essence of your assignment?
 Don’t worry about making changes, it’s only natural.

 Impress Professors With Your Introduction and Intrigue Your Audience